ElvaRivle/Blog/posts/Optimize Docker image build process.md

 > **NOTE**
 >
-> ❗️ Since Alpine Linux image is very minimalistic, your applications may not work with this image as the base due to missing dependencies.
-In the case where Alpine doesn't work for you, you can build your own minimalistic base image by exploring topics such as `scratch` image, distroless, `busybox`, `Debian` base image...
+> ❗️ Since Alpine Linux image is very minimalistic, your applications may not work with this image as the base due to missing dependencies and the lack of `glibc`.
+In the case where pre-existing Alpine image doesn't work for you, you can build your own minimalistic base image by exploring topics such as `scratch` image, distroless, `busybox`, `Debian` base image, or simply add missing dependencies to the base Alpine image itself...

 ---